How Do I Get a Business Line of Credit?

 Lines of credit usually have higher credit limits and lower APR than business credit cards do―but credit cards often have reward incentives (like cash back).
 Generally, lines of credit are better for bigger purchases, while business credit cards are better for smaller expenses you plan to repay quickly.

-So if you need an APR under 10%, don’t waste your time looking at lending companies that have APR starting at 15%.
-And if you’ve only been in business for one year, you don’t need to spend the time applying with lenders that require a minimum of two years in business.
+For example, if you need an APR under 10%, don’t waste your time looking at lending companies that have APR starting at 15%.
+And if you’ve only been in business for one year, you don’t need to apply with online lenders that require a minimum of two years in business.

 If you’re not sure where to get started looking for lenders, then check out our rankings of the best business lines of credit.
 We recommend a variety of lenders for different needs and qualifications, so you should be able to find a good fit.
 And you can always start with Lendio, a lending marketplace that can match you with many different lenders.